MILO

 #3: Ensure training programs are built upon a solid framework of empirical research and science.
 Until we understand the link between our physiology and its impact on human behavior, we will struggle to adopt and sustain a new behavior on both individual and group levels.
 Taking a science-based approach to effective de-escalation means not just going through the motions, but actually understanding what escalation is, how it looks to the naked eye, and what happens behind the scenes in both the brain and the body.

 The problem of inadequate de-escalation training remains a reality for most agencies, but it isn’t too late to address.
 It is during a prolonged state of crises where paradigm shifts occur, and this is actually the perfect time to embrace science-based solutions.
-This is why NLI and MILO Range have partnered to deliver a groundbreaking interactive de-escalation training program.
-The first step of that program is a science-based briefing available for free to US federal and state law enforcement agencies through the remainder of 2020.

 “We need opportunities like this to be implemented years and even decades after officers graduate, and to continue throughout their careers to regularly assess performance and make sure they’re on the right path,” Dr. Panza continues.
 “Observations of the de-escalation training that NLI and MILO Range are conducting can help determine if an officer is healthy, or if they might be approaching a dangerous place in need of some help.”